 When transitioning from a control pad to a fightstick, it’s essential to understand the common terms and inputs related to arcade sticks.
 By doing so, we’ll be able to use fightsticks more effectively and enjoy our fighting games to the fullest.

 I’ll start by explaining the different buttons.
-In most fighting games, we have six main buttons, which are light punch (LP), light kick (LK), medium punch, medium kick, heavy punch, and heavy kick.
+In most fighting games, there are six main buttons: light punch (LP), light kick (LK), medium punch, medium kick, heavy punch, and heavy kick.

 On fightsticks, these buttons are usually arranged in a row or an arc shape, making it easier for us to perform basic moves and combos.

-Now, let’s discuss some common inputs that players need to be familiar with when using a fightstick.
+Now, let’s discuss some common inputs players need to know when using a fightstick.

-One of these is the Dragon Punch (DP), which is a specific type of special move performed with a unique joystick motion.
-The DP motion typically involves tapping forward, down, and then down-forward in rapid succession.
+One of these is the Dragon Punch (DP), a specific type of special move performed with a unique joystick motion.
+The DP motion typically involves rapidly tapping forward, down, and down-forward.

 Mastering this input is crucial since it’s used in many fighting games for anti-air moves and invulnerable wake-up attacks.

-To successfully transition from a control pad to a fightstick, I’ll need to get comfortable with these common terms and inputs.
+To successfully transition from a control pad to a fightstick, I must get comfortable with these common terms and inputs.
 With practice and persistence, I’ll be on my way to becoming a proficient fightstick player.

 Don’t be discouraged by any initial difficulties; the more we play and practice with a fightstick, the easier it will become.